TL;DR

 How to add tags on Facebook Marketplace listings

-So, how to post on Facebook Marketplace as a business and get more views?
+So, how do you post on Facebook Marketplace as a business and get more views?
 It’s easy.

 Adding tags to your items helps increase your items’ visibility, making it easier for interested buyers to find them.
 Descriptive and relevant tags on your listings can attract more views and potentially increase the likelihood of sales.